-Dr. Gerber is genuinely interested in Lung cancer and is highly active in his research pertaining to Lung cancer, including clinical trials.
-His research has generated over 100 publications that he has authored or co-authored, including articles, abstracts, book chapters, books reviews and invited manuscripts.
+He is active in research related to lung cancer, including clinical trials.
+His research has generated more than 100 publications that he has authored or co-authored, including articles, abstracts, book chapters, book reviews, and invited manuscripts.
 His studies have contributed to invitations to lecture both nationally and internationally.

 - Medical School